 Edge-Terminated Capsule Examples

 Let’s take a look at two examples of edge-terminated microphone capsules:

 The AKG CK 12

 The AKG CK 12 is perhaps the most famous large-diaphragm condenser microphone capsule in the world.
 It has been around since its first introduction to the market in AKG’s legendary C 12 tube microphone.

 Note that the original CK 12 is a difficult and expensive microphone capsule to produce.
-Though many manufacturers claim to produce CK 12s, very few are able to match the quality of the original.
+Though many manufacturers claim to produce CK 12s, very few can match the quality of the original.

 AKG is featured in the following My New Microphone articles:

-There are countless microphones that utilize the CK 12 or a clone of the CK 12 as their capsule.
+Countless microphones utilize the CK 12 or a clone of the CK 12 as their capsule.